The Nanette R. LaCross Prizes and the William D. Drake Prizes

 Nanette R. LaCross Memorial Prize Endowed Fund

-Purpose stated: Award a scholarship for a student in SNRE or PiTE who affiliate with the Arboretum by regular volunteering, proposing or working on special projects, conducting research related to the Arboretum, or participating as student employees at the Arboretum.
+Purpose stated: Award a student in SEAS or PiTE who affiliates with Matthaei Botanical Gardens and Nichols Arboretum by regular volunteering, proposing or working on special projects, conducting research related to Matthaei Botanical Gardens and Nichols Arboretum, or participating as student employees at Matthaei Botanical Gardens and Nichols Arboretum.

 William D. Drake Prize

-The Nanette R. LaCross Prizes and the William D. Drake Prizes recognize “affiliation” of PITE (Environ) undergraduate students or SEAS graduate students with the University of Michigan Matthaei Botanical Gardens and Nichols Arboretum (MBGNA).
-This “affiliation” can be past work, current engagement, or proposed activity relevant to the MBGNA.
+The Nanette R. LaCross Prizes and the William D. Drake Prizes recognize the affiliation of Program in the Environment (PitE) undergraduate students or SEAS graduate students with Matthaei Botanical Gardens and Nichols Arboretum (MBGNA).
+This affiliation can be past work, current engagement, or proposed activity relevant to the MBGNA.

 • The LaCross Prize honors the student(s) who best exemplifies the spirit of Nanette LaCross who as a lawyer worked tirelessly for women’s rights, animal welfare, and many other environmental concerns.